 Providing Educational Opportunities

-Services for English Language Learners is an education and outreach program assisting women whose first language is not English, with obstacles preventing them from integrating into their new culture.
+Additionally, Services for English Language Learners meets the educational needs of varying populations by assisting women whose first language is not English.
 English as a Second Language (ESL) classes are offered several days a week, and beyond education, women receive outreach services such as fresh food distribution, assistance with scheduling and transportation to appointments, translation, in-home caseworker visits, access to immigration lawyers, and much more.

 Fostering Healthy Families

 In fostering healthy families, Beatitude House offers programming to teach mothers how to interact in a positive, nurturing way with their children particularly through participation in educational, enrichment, and socialization activities.
 All of this is done in an atmosphere of love and respect to facilitate the best results.

 Children are given the opportunity to participate in a variety of enrichment activities.
 From music lessons, and art classes, to attending summer camps or joining sports teams, Beatitude House strives to provide children with the opportunity to develop into well-rounded, confident individuals.